catzy007/catzy007.github.io/posts/2022-09-26-my-attempt-to-5ghz-usb-wifi-access-point-part-2/content.md

 	</div>
 	<div class="col-sm-4"></div>
 </div>
-Using USB Hub the controller technically only see one device connected.
-Only downside is that the bandwidth become shared to remaining devices.
+Using USB Hub, the controller technically only see one device connected so hopefully will use USB 2.0 ECHI all the time.
+Only downside is that the bandwidth become shared to connected devices.
 In my testing i have this 1$ USB Hub laying around, then i plug all of my USB devices to it and this is what i got.
 <div class="row">
 	<div class="col-sm-2"></div>
 	<div class="col-sm-8">